 One cataclysmic change that requires a huge adjustment is when they now speak, you must listen as an adult.
-You will be hearing the thoughts, ideas and concerns of another adult.
-You can no longer expect them to agree with everything you think, believe exactly what you believe, or, in the season of politics, vote for the same candidate.
-They are making their own determinations, some of which you may realize are glaringly wrong, but others may surprise to you.
+You will be hearing the thoughts, ideas, and concerns of another adult.
+You can no longer expect them to agree with everything you think, believe exactly what you believe, or, in the season of politics, vote for the same candidates.
+They are making their own determinations, some of which you may be glaringly wrong, but others may surprise you.
 They might even make an argument that changes your mind.

 There is a good chance they will still run headlong toward the very thing that you know will cost them.
 Your words may not alter their course.
 If you keep talking and beating that horse that is already dead, you will lose the rider, your child.
 You aren’t so old that you fail to remember making your own choices—some that blew up in your face.
 If you say this never happened, I just don’t believe you.
 We’ve all done it.
 That’s the reason we know what’s coming down the pike.